rrichaz1/KEDA-Scaling-demo/README.md

 Feel free to open an issue, or send me a PR with the fix.
 I will be happy to merge the PR.

+## Liked the repo?
+Feel free to drop a star, it feels nice to get stars, haha.

 ___________________________________________________________________________________________________
 Happy Coding
 ____________________________________________________________________________________________________